rubocop/ruby-style-guide/README.md

   ```

 * <a name="standard-exceptions"></a>
-  Favor the use of exceptions for the standard library over introducing new
+  Favor the use of exceptions from the standard library over introducing new
   exception classes.
 <sup>[[link](#standard-exceptions)]</sup>